DeeMcCart/CI_PP3_RepairsTracker/README.md

 This involved some rework which was frustrating but also a good lesson in security!
 <br>

 * Use of Tabulate to nicely display spreadsheet data:  The python library 'tabulate' was used to present tabular data in a readable manner, organised into rows and columns.
 However I found the 80-character line width quite restrictive as often I wished to display longer field values but tabulate does not wrap well, the data becomes unreadable once wrapped.
-I employed two workarounds - rename the column headings to prevent them from forcing a particular column e.g. with single-character data, to take up extra width, and reduced the number of columns on display for some items (e.g. repairs).
+I employed two workarounds - reduce/rename column headings, and display fewer columns (e.g. for repairs record).

 ### Features Left to Implement
 The following features would add to the RepairsTracker functionality and improve the user experience.